 Copy and securely store these identifier strings as you would other sensitive credentials, possibly in a key vault.
 If you do not copy or you lose a PAT identifier string, revoke the PAT and create a new one.
 System security roles determine the tasks you can perform with PATs.

-- Default Settings. - Limitations for Personal Access Tokens. - Requirements for Using Personal Access Tokens. - Access the Manage Personal Access Tokens Page. - Manage Personal Access Tokens. - About Using Personal Access Tokens in APIs.
+- · Default Settings. - Requirements for Using Personal Access Tokens. - Access the Manage Personal Access Tokens Page.

+- Manage Personal Access Tokens. - About Using Personal Access Tokens in APIs.

 Default Settings